What is Agile CMS?

 Not only is your content marketing usable today for delivery on the mobile web, but it's created and stored in a manner making it deployable tomorrow in an augmented-reality Google Map.
 In other words, your content is more than omnichannel-ready.
 It's future-proof, regardless of medium.

 Agile CMS is not exclusive.
 It's built to integrate into any company's existing development stack.
 The best systems are cloud-based, accessible via the web.
 APIs allow you to integrate an agile API into your CRM and delivery software workflows.
-The leading agile CMS packages, such as Forrester Research's highly ranked Optimizely Content Cloud, can be integrated within a larger customer experience software suite or a digital experience platform (DXP).
+The leading agile CMS packages, such as Forrester Research's highly ranked Optimizely CMS, can be integrated within a larger customer experience software suite or a digital experience platform (DXP).
 Coupling agile content creation with data-driven customer experience software is a proven way to increase customer satisfaction and ROI.

 Agile CMS allows your agile-managed projects to be delivered, updated and chunked as designed.
 The CMS remains headless, but it's built to allow for project miniaturization, data-based iteration, cross-team collaboration, current deployments and future channel content delivery.
 Some of the advantages of agile CMS include: